 In its ‘Foreword to Accounting Standards’, the FRC explains the relationship between accounting standards and true and fair view as:

 ‘Accounting standards are authoritative statements of how particular types of transaction and other events should be reflected in financial statements and accordingly compliance with accounting standards will be necessary for financial statements to give a true and fair view’.

-Because the standards are formulated with the objective of ensuring that information resulting from their application faithfully represents the underlying commercial activity the Board envisages that only in exceptional circumstances will departure from the requirement of a standard be necessary in order to ensure a true and fair view.
-The true and fair view has the ultimate legal override, primarily because of the Fourth EC Directives.
+Because the standards are formulated with the objective of ensuring that information resulting from their application faithfully represents the underlying commercial activity the FRC envisages that only in exceptional circumstances will departure from the requirement of a standard be necessary in order to ensure a true and fair view.
+The true and fair view has the ultimate legal override.

 In 2012 and 2013 the FRC issued three new accounting standards which will fundamentally reform financial reporting in the UK and Republic of Ireland: